alexbosworth/ln-service/README.md

 Requires `onchain:read` permission

-`after` and `before` are not supported on LND 0.10.4 and below

-`description` is not returned in LND 0.10.4 and below

     {
       [after]: <Confirmed After Current Best Chain Block Height Number>
       [before]: <Confirmed Before Current Best Chain Block Height Number>